NREL-Sienna/PowerSystems.jl/docs/src/model_developer/adding_types.md

 deserializing is significantly faster than reconstructing the system from raw data files.

-For most structs with basic types (numbers, strings, arrays and dictionaries of numbers and strings) the library used by PowerSystems can convert structs between Julia and JSON with no work required by the user.

-In cases where a struct contains another PowerSystems component that is also stored in the system, extra work is required.
-There are two reasons for this:

-1. We don't want to duplicate JSON representations of the same component.
-2. The deserialization process needs to ensure that the parent component has a reference to the child component.
-It should not contain a different instance that is equivalent in content.

-To accomplish these goals PowerSystems stores the child component's UUID in the JSON object instead of its value.
-The deserialization process ensures that the child is deserialized first.
-When it deserializes the parent it looks up the child's UUID in a dictionary and stores a reference to the value.

-PowerSystems implements this logic for many abstract types.
-For example, all subtypes of `Device` contain a `Bus`, and so PowerSystems solves this problem for all devices in one place.
+### Struct Requirements for Serialization
+The serialization code converts structs to dictionaries where the struct fields become dictionary keys.
+The code imposes these requirements:

+1. The InfrastructureSystems methods `serialize` and `deserialize` must be implemented for the struct.
+InfrastructureSystems implements a method that covers all subtypes of `InfrastructureSystemsType`.
+All PowerSystems components should be subtypes of `PowerSystems.Component` which is a subtype `InfrastructureSystemsType`, so any new structs should be covered as well.
+2. All struct fields must be able to be encoded in JSON format or be covered be covered by `serialize` and `deserialize` methods.
+Basic types, such as numbers and strings or arrays and dictionaries of numbers and strings, should just work.
+Complex containers with symbols may not.
+3. Structs relying on the default `deserialize` method must have a kwarg-only constructor.
+The deserialization code constructs objects by splatting the dictionary key/value pairs into the constructor.
+4. Structs that contain other PowerSystem components (like a generator contains a bus) must serialize those components as UUIDs instead of actual values.
+   The deserialization code uses the UUIDs as a mechanism to restore a reference to the actual object rather a new object with identical values.
+It also significantly reduces the size of the JSON file.

+Refer to `InfrastructureSystems.serialize_struct` for example behavior.
+New structs that are not subtypes of `InfrastructureSystemsType` may be able to call it directly.

+### Testing a New Struct
-It's likely that your new type will just work.
+It's likely that a new type will just work.
 Here's how you can test it:

 ```julia
 using PowerSystems